History

 Current state

-Among the elements of the medieval church, the largest early modern construction works affected the chancel and the chancel arch separating it from the nave.
-All the windows in the southern wall of the nave were also replaced due to the insertion of an organ gallery.
-Inside the church there is a 13th-century Norman baptismal font, probably from the Kenfig church.
+Among the elements of the medieval church, the most extensive early modern construction works affected the enlarged chancel and the adjacent sacristy.
+The rood arch separating the chancel from the nave and all the windows in the south wall of the nave were also replaced, thanks to the addition of the organ loft.
+A valuable element is the 13th-century tower and the late Gothic porch preceding it.
+Inside the church, a 13th-century Romanesque font has been preserved, likely from the church in Kenfig.

 bibliography: